SevenYearsToLove/SevenYearsToLove/index.md

 ## Description

 Everrett is an almost fifteen year old who has contracted a raging plague of puppy-lust.
 Follow Everrett’s inner thoughts, feelings, fantasies, emotions, anxieties, and sexual escapades both alone and with the alluring potential to someday “go all the way”.
 It’s a treacherous voyage of self discovery filled with whirlpools of self doubt, shoals of unjustified confidence, and guiding currents of compassion.
-Destiny changing turning points shape Everrett until his is he ready and worthy to meet his match.
+Destiny changing turning points shape Everrett until he is ready and worthy to meet his match.

 ## Author Bio & Disclaimer